 The following are the rules and policies governing all divisions of the Eighteenth Judicial Circuit Court.
-Read them carefully.
-All parties are expected to know and obey these rules.
+All parties are expected to follow these rules.

 - Court business is very important.
 Shorts, tank or halter tops, undershirts, sunglasses and hats are forbidden.
 The judges have the authority to ban persons not appropriately dressed from participating in the proceedings.

 - Cell phones and pagers should be left at home and not brought to the courthouse.
 The use of cell phones and/or pagers in the courtroom is strictly prohibited.

 Speaking Etiquette & Interruptions

 - A court proceeding is not a free-for-all where people can say whatever they want whenever they feel like it.

 - Parties do not speak unless they are directed by the judge or lawyer to speak, then speak only to the judge or lawyer.

 - A party never speaks directly to the other spouse in court.